tfabris/BlueGigaEmpeg/README.txt

- Arduino board receives these serial commands on its serial port -> Arduino runs code which interprets these AVRCP commands and turns them into empeg-Car-compatible commands -> Arduino outputs these empeg-Car serial commands to its attached RS232, via another serial port -> Empeg car receives the serial commands and performs the action.
+ Arduino board receives these serial commands on its serial port -> Arduino runs code which interprets these AVRCP commands and turns them into empeg-Car-compatible commands -> Arduino outputs these empeg-Car serial commands to its attached RS232, via another serial port -> Empeg Car receives the serial commands and performs the action.
  And also...
- Empeg car outputs track metadata messages on its serial port -> Arduino board receives track information from the empeg serial port -> Arduino sends track information to the bluetooth chip via its serial port -> Bluetooth chip sends track information to the car stereo ->
+ Empeg Car outputs track metadata messages on its serial port -> Arduino board receives track information from the empeg serial port -> Arduino sends track information to the bluetooth chip via its serial port -> Bluetooth chip sends track information to the car stereo ->